openoakland/woaq-archived/README.md

 ## Jekyll Site Information

+Templates for individual page layouts live in the _Layouts directory

+The homepage is is _layouts/data

-Post styling on individual data pages (e.g. https://openoakland.github.io/woaq/transportation/2018/04/17/prohibited_truck_routes_edf_spatial.html) is handled by the file in _layouts/data
+Post styling on individual data pages (e.g. https://openoakland.github.io/woaq/transportation/2018/04/17/prohibited_truck_routes_edf_spatial.html) is handled by _layouts/data

+At present, we have no solution for adding custom CSS, though this is quite easy to do.
+Please review Jekyll documentation prior to starting this and please DO NOT edit the default css in the assets/minima directory.
+This would put us out of step with the default and make future upgrades to the site difficult.